LLNL/RAJA/docs/sphinx/user_guide/tutorial/scan.rst

 The result in the 'out' array is the same.

-An inclusive parallel scan operation using OpenMP multi-threading is accomplished similarly by replacing the execution poolicy type:
+An inclusive parallel scan operation using OpenMP multi-threading is accomplished similarly by replacing the execution policy type:

 .. literalinclude:: ../../../../examples/tut_scan.cpp
                     :lines: 156-157